JDRitenour/udacity-capstone-starbucks/README.md

 ### Project Definition
 Anyone who knows me would tell you that I can always be found with a Starbucks coffee.
 My drink, a grande latte with two raw sugars, is an essential part of my morning, afternoon, sometime evening, routine.
 Therefore, I jumped at the chance to dive into some Starbucks data.

 The data provided by Starbucks consists of three json files: portfolio, profile, transcript.
-The portfolio dataset consist of the promos that are offered to customers.
+The portfolio dataset consists of the promos that are offered to customers.
 The profile dataset contains demographic information for each of the reward members.
 Finally, the transcript dataset consists of every instance that a reward member received, viewed, and completed a promo offer, as well as each transaction made by a reward member.

 Using the data provided by Starbucks, I attempted to build a model to predict if a promo would successfully sway a reward member to spend more than their average transaction amount to complete a promo.
 I will be using the accuracy metric to determine if my model is successful.

 ### Exploratory Data Analysis